xNS5/RedditClipper/README.md

 # Installation

 I'm currently trying to work out the kinks on a Github Action script to automate releases to make it easier.
-If this is something that you want here and now, please go to Actions -> click on the most recent action -> download the artifact.
-It's a zipped file containing the extension.
+Currently the action artifact isn't signed by Mozilla so the resulting XPI file won't be installable.

 # Issues